Carisoprodol and Aspirin

-Carisoprodol and Aspirin Tablets, USP is a fixed-dose combination product containing the following two products:
+Carisoprodol and Aspirin tablets, USP are a fixed-dose combination product containing the following two products:

 - 200 mg of carisoprodol, a centrally-acting muscle relaxant

-It is available as a round, two-layered lavender and white tablet for oral administration.
+It is available as a two-layered, Red and White, round tablet for oral administration.

-Carisoprodol: Chemically, carisoprodol is N-isopropyl-2-methyl-2-propyl-1,3-propanediol dicarbamate and its molecular formula is C12H24N2O4, with a molecular weight of 260.34.
+Carisoprodol: Chemically, carisoprodol is N-isopropyl-2-methyl-2-propyl-1,3 propanediol dicarbamate and its molecular formula is C12H24N2O4, with a molecular weight of 260.33.
 The structural formula of carisoprodol is:

-Aspirin: Chemically, aspirin (acetylsalicyclic acid) is 2-(acetyloxy)-, benzoic acid and its molecular formula is C9H8O4, with a molecular weight of 180.16.
+Aspirin: Chemically, aspirin (acetylsalicylic acid) is 2-(acetyloxy-, benzoic acid and its molecular formula is C9H8O4, with a molecular weight of 180.16.
 The structural formula of aspirin is: